The History Department offers eight 100-level courses for the non-major in fulfillment of the Historical Studies component of the core curriculum.

 - Study Abroad course transfers must be approved before you begin your travel.
 Contact the Study Abroad/International Education Center for more details.

 - For each request, obtain a current course syllabus from the instructor of the course that you wish to transfer to UST.
-A current syllabus should reflect the work that will be done during the semester that you wish to take the course.
+E.g., if you are requesting pre-approval for a Summer 2019 course, you need to obtain a Summer 2019 syllabus from the instructor who will be teaching the course.

 - The 100-level learning objectives described above must be clearly addressed in the course readings, assignments, and classroom activities of the syllabus.
 It is not sufficient for them simply to be listed among the course objectives.

 - Online and hybrid courses will not be accepted in fulfillment of the core requirement in Historical studies.